Area360 logo

 Area overview

-On average Cheriton & Horn Street has moderate deprivation and moderate crime levels, with around 52 crimes per 1,000 residents per year.
+On average Cheriton & Horn Street has average deprivation and low crime levels, with around 50 crimes per 1,000 residents per year, about 41% below the South East average of 84 per 1,000.
 Approximately 17.8% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Cheriton & Horn Street is £54,022 per year.
 There are 4 schools in Cheriton & Horn Street: 4 primary (1 Outstanding and 3 Good) and 0 secondary (0 Outstanding and 0 Good).
-Cheriton & Horn Street is home to around 10,006 people, with a population density of about 2,826.1 per km2.
+Cheriton & Horn Street is home to around 10,006 people, with a population density of about 2,826.1 per km².

 Crime rate